Reunion Project Group - Programs

 • Event Coordinator: It is essential to assign at least one committee member to be the overall coordinator for each class program.
 Events without a committed coordinator tend to lose momentum.

-• Preliminary Title and Description: While this can continue to be updated and refined through February 1, jotting down a working title and event description is helpful in focusing on the content and goal of each program through future discussions.
+• Preliminary Title and Description: While this can continue to be updated and refined even after registration opens on February 1, jotting down a working title and event description is helpful in focusing on the content and goal of each program through future discussions.

 • Presenters/Emcees/Discussion Leaders: Participant recruitment is key to the success of panels and presentations.